AlixMenard/transmob/README.md

 ### Use
 - Drag&Drop the folder containing the videos to process (**every** video will be processed, make sure to eliminate duplicates, even with different extension, like "file.mp4" and "file.lrv")
 - Choose the fitting options
-  - `Nombre de frames` : 1, each frame will be processed, 2, one in two frames will be processed (twice as fast, reduces detection rate, heavily not recommended in case of low quality video)
+  - `Nombre de frames` :
+    - 1 : each frame will be processed
+    - 2 : one in two frames will be processed (twice as fast, reduces detection rate, heavily not recommended in case of low quality video)
   - `Model YOLO` : bigger models will be better, but slower in most cases.
 With CUDA support the slow-down is negligible and always using the model of size *x* is highly recommended
   - `Types de véhicules` : Vehicle types to count, the others will be ignored.
 If pedestrians (*person*) are monitored, *bicycle* and *motorbike* can't be ignored.
   - `Avec vidéo` : If yes, the videos will be displayed as they are treated.
 This considerably slows down the process.
 It is however useful to test the quality of detection of a model size if you are unsure about the picture quality.